 The PMM Bioinformatics Core capability includes the following areas.
-(1) Analyzing data generated from next generation sequencing (NGS) platforms (Illumina, 454, SOLID, Ion Torrent and PacBio) for RNASeq, smallRNASeq, ExomeSeq, ChIPSeq, targeted re-sequencing and whole genome sequencing experiments.
+(1) Analyzing data generated from next generation sequencing (NGS) platforms (Illumina, 454, SOLID, Ion Torrent and PacBio) for RNASeq, smallRNASeq, single-cell RNASeq, ExomeSeq, ChIPSeq, targeted re-sequencing and whole genome sequencing experiments.
 NGS analyses include pre-alignment QC, alignments, post-alignment QC, analysis and results interpretation.
 (2) Use of existing Bioinformatics workflows, development of new Bioinformatics workflows and documentation of methods.
 (3) Custom analysis, workflows, software development and automation of process.
-(4) Downstream analysis for Sanger sequencing analysis.
+(4) Downstream analysis for NGS and other types of projects.
 (5) Microarray analysis.
 (6) Pathway and ontology enrichments.
-(6) Large-scale projects.
+(6) Large-scale sequencing projects.
 (7) Systems Biology projects.
-(8) Data integration and mining of public data resources.
-(9) Collaborative research between institutes and Bioinformatics community outreach.
+(8) Data integration, management and mining of public data resources.
+(9) Bioinformatics components of grant proposals.
+(10) Collaborative research between institutes and Bioinformatics community outreach.

 The PMM Bioinformatics Core focuses on using Bioinformatics software that is well-supported, well-documented, free and open source; this helps to keep things flexible and lowers costs, vendor lock-in and on-going licensing fees.The PMM Bioinformatics Core focuses on using hardware from the MGHPCC.

 The PMM Bioinformatics Core can develop Bioinformatics training and tutorials tailored for the specific requirements.
 Additionally, the Core coordinates with Partners within the University of Massachusetts Medical School for Campus wide Bioinformatics training initiatives.
 Click here for more details